iotcube/API/README.md

 About
 -----
-This document and code is authored and maintained by Seunghoon Woo (Whitebox) and Gangmo Seong (Blackbox).
+This document and code is authored and maintained by Seunghoon Woo (hmark) and Gangmo Seong (pfuzz).
 >seunghoonwoo@<span></span>korea.ac.kr
 >geldkang@<span></span>korea.ac.kr